dxlabskku/MATTS/readme.md

 | 16 | 4,773 | 0.018 MB |
 | 32 | 12,101 | 0.046 MB |

-Training time and convergence behavior vary across datasets and are reported in the experimental section of the paper.
+Training time and inference latency can be obtained by running the provided scripts with logging enabled (see `training.log` and `inference.log`).

 ---